-I'm a mother.
+I'm a queer, Autistic mother.
 Licensed Mental Health Therapist.
 I live with a chronic illness.
 I have experienced complex trauma.
-I live with an anxiety disorder.
 I helped raise my younger brother, Kelly, who loved Carly Simon, NPR and making beautiful art, and also had Cerebral Palsy and severe developmental delays.
 I believe that everyone should have access to medical and mental health care, despite their ability to pay or insurance status.
 I believe that we should not be paying over $1200 a month for childcare.
 I believe in the collective power of change.
 I think that we have the tools to create better systems, because the systems that we have in place aren't working for disabled, poor and marginalized people.

 We have held the belief for too long in this country that therapy is only for "rich white people."
 I have seen too many providers and practices turn people away from therapy for being too "chronically ill," "too suicidal," or "not making enough progress."
-I know that there are very few providers who represent non-white, non-English speaking folx in our community.
-I know how hard it is to navigate the insurance process.
+There are few therapy organizations that focus on neurodiverse/Autistic adults and even fewer that approach folks from an anti-ableist perspective.
+In the therapy community, we rarely acknowledge or support the needs of self-identified folks.
+I know that there are very few providers who represent non-white, queer/trans, neurodivergent folks in our community.
+As a therapist with lived experience, I know how hard it is to navigate the insurance process.
 I know how expensive therapy is when you have a deductible and I know what it is like to be covered under Medicaid.
 I understand how difficult it can be to build up the courage to call a provider to make an appointment and hear that you have to wait 3-4 weeks to meet with someone.
 I understand how awful it can be to sit with feelings of grief, and shame, and suicidal thoughts.
 I know how damaging it can be for friends and family members to tell you that everything will be better if you just get more exercise or eat healthier or get a little more sleep.
 I know how awful it feels when a doctor tells you to lose weight when you tell them that something is physically wrong with your body.
 I also know that I don't have all of the answers or share all of your lived experiences.

-Over the last six months, as I have had more conversations with disabled parents and the parents of disabled children, the same two issues have come up time and time again.
-Families cannot afford childcare, or they cannot afford to work- or both.
-I know that this is an issue that has impacted me since I became a mother.
-In working with the Social Enterprise Greenhouse to build my organization, I realized that a cooperative model of business where parents and staff are the owners of the childcare business, will help folks feel like they have more of a voice.
+In working with the Social Enterprise Greenhouse to build this organization, I realized that a cooperative model of business where parents and staff are the owners, will help disabled folks feel like they have more of a voice.
 Embedding social supports and community care into the model, will help address some of the real life issues that impact a caregivers ability to care for their own mental health, address their stress levels, care for their own needs and the needs of their children, and work (if they so choose to do so).
 Developing jobs that are disability friendly (ex. work from home or co-working space with flexible hours) is also essential for me as a caregiver who has had to take time off work to manage my own chronic illness.
-I want to ensure that other caregivers have these same opportunities, while being able to support one another in a democratic work space.
+I want to ensure that other caregivers have these same opportunities, while being able to support one another in a democratic, collective work space.